“SIQUIJOR is the fount of witchcraft in the Philippines.”

 TOP ATTRACTIONS IN SIQUIJOR

-If you insist going on a tour, here are the top attractions that you can cover for a day or two.
-The attractions are arranged by its town.
+If you insist going on a tour, here are 11 top attractions that you can cover for a day or with an itinerary for 2 to 3 days.
+The list of best places in Siquijor below are arranged by its town.

 St.Francis of Asisi church